Paul Cameron (gridiron football)

 Paul Leslie Cameron (August 17, 1932 – December 22, 2023) was an American football player.
 He played college football for the UCLA Bruins, earning consensus All-American honors in 1953 and finishing third in Heisman Trophy voting.
 He was inducted into the College Football Hall of Fame in 2024.
-Cameron played professionaly for the Pittsburgh Steelers of the National Football League (NFL) and the BC Lions of the Western Interprovincial Football Union (WIFU).
+Cameron played professionally for the Pittsburgh Steelers of the National Football League (NFL) and the BC Lions of the Western Interprovincial Football Union (WIFU).
 He was a Pro Bowler with the Steelers in 1954 and a WIFU All-Star with the Lions in 1956.

 Early life and college

 Paul Leslie Cameron was born on August 17, 1932, in Burbank, California and attended Burbank High School.
 He played college football for the UCLA Bruins of the University of California, Los Angeles.
 He was on the Bruins freshman team in 1950 and a three-year letterman from 1951 to 1953.
 He rushed for 597 yards and passed for 855 yards in 1951, leading the Pacific Coast Conference (PCC) in total offense with 1,428 yards.
 He was named second-team All-PCC by both the Associated Press and United Press that season.
 In 1952, he was a consensus first-team All-PCC selection, a Newspaper Enterprise Association first-team All-American, and finished sixth in Heisman Trophy voting.
 As a senior in 1953, he rushed 134 times for 672 yards and 12 touchdowns, made four interceptions, and also finished third in the country with a 41.3 punting average.
 Cameron garnered consensus All-American and first-team All-PCC honors for the 1953 season while also finishing third in Heisman voting.
 Overall, he rushed for 1,451 yards and 19 touchdowns and passed for 1,881 yards and 25 touchdowns during his college career.
 He set school career records for touchdown passes, total offense with 3,332 yards, and total touchdowns with 44.
 Cameron was inducted into the UCLA Athletic Hall of Fame as part of its first class in 1984.
 His no. 34 jersey has also been retired by the school.